-If you are prepared to put the effort in and organize everything yourselves such as the flights, accommodation, transfers, ski passes, then it can be done reasonably cheaply.
-Another alternative could be to find an operator that organizes everything for you once you step off your flight.
+If you are prepared to put the effort in and organise everything yourselves such as the flights, accommodation, transfers, ski passes, then it can be done reasonably cheaply.
+Another alternative could be to find an operator that organises everything for you once you step off your flight.
 They can arrange for your lift passes to be delivered to your chalet or hotel (saving valuable ski time), and if you require instruction that can be reserved in advance.
-Several operators organize ski weekends now.
+Several operators organise ski weekends now.
 The prices vary hugely, but if you are flexible you can find some great deals.
 Ski weekends for example, offer four nights away (two on the coach, two half board in a hotel) to Brides-Les-Bains in France for just £159.
 This price excludes the lift pass but it’s still a bargain.
 Well, that’s if you can handle going into work exhausted after overnighting it on a coach!

 - Ski weekends mean you don’t have to use as many days leave to get your skiing in.
 Three long weekends could mean six days on the slopes but only three days off work.
 As opposed to the traditional week that means six days on the slopes but up to six days off work.
 So if keeping days off work to a minimum is key for you, ski weekends could be the answer.

 - Low season is obviously the cheapest time to go on a ski weekend, and while you may find that the slopes are reasonably quiet, there is also the prospect of there being little or no snow.
 Good deals are available pre-Christmas, early January and late March.
 It is worth avoiding the very popular resorts at peak times, where prices will be high and pistes are likely to be packed.